 Make Sure All Your Necessary Documents Are Secured and Ready to Go

 To avoid any problem on your arrival, make sure that your passport and other necessary documents including your Visas are all secure.
 It may even be a good idea to ensure that you have copies of these documents with you.
 You should also have information about your emergency contacts with you, just in case you need a little bit of help.

 Get a Place to Stay When You First Arrive

-Sometimes you employer may help with setting up a place to stay even before you arrive.
+Sometimes your employer may help with setting up a place to stay even before you arrive.
 But in instances where you don’t get any assistance with housing, you may need to think of setting up a temporary living arrangement before you can get to know the city and find more permanent housing.
-AirBnb is a great way to find affordable, temporary housing.
+Airbnb is a great way to find affordable, temporary housing.

 Don’t Forget to Purchase some Travel Gear

-There is a very high probability that the foreign country you are travelling to doesn’t have the same climate.
-You therefore may need different clothing and equipment.
+There is a very high probability that the foreign country you are traveling to doesn’t have the same climate.
+You, therefore, may need different clothing and equipment.
 It is also likely that you may need to purchase new formal work clothes.
 It is a good idea to purchase these before you leave as they may be too expensive if you wait to buy after your arrival.